 Note: this leaflet is about traveller's diarrhoea in general and how to help prevent it.

 Traveller's diarrhoea most commonly affects people who are travelling from a developed country, such as the UK, to a developing country where sanitation and hygiene measures may not meet the same standards.
 It can affect as many as 2 to 6 in 10 travellers.

 There is a different risk depending on whether you travel to high-risk areas or not:

 High-risk areas: South and Southeast Asia, Central America, West and North Africa, South America, East Africa.

 Medium-risk areas: Russia, China, Caribbean, South Africa.

 Low-risk areas: North America, Western Europe, Australia and New Zealand.

 Sometimes outbreaks of diarrhoea can occur in travellers staying in one hotel or, for example, those staying on a cruise ship.
 People travelling in more remote areas (for example, trekkers and campers) may also have limited access to medical care if they do become unwell.
-People 'backpacking' are more likely to become unwell than people on business trips staying in hotels.

 What are the symptoms of traveller's diarrhoea?

 By definition, diarrhoea is the main symptom.
 This can be watery and can sometimes contain blood.
 Other symptoms may include: